-Maintenance and repairs for all College sites are carried out by the Maintenance staff.
-Items requiring attention (such as broken windows, fittings or furniture, dripping taps, or faulty heating or lighting) should be reported without delay to the Maintenance Department.
-There is an online request form on the College website (http://maintenance.sel.cam.ac.uk/) accessible using your Raven Password.
+Maintenance and repairs for all College sites are carried out by the Maintenance staff, or where necessary, by external contractors engaged by the Maintenance department.
+Items requiring attention (such as broken windows, fittings or furniture, dripping taps, or faulty heating or lighting) should be reported without delay via the MRS system on the College website (http://maintenance.sel.cam.ac.uk/), which accessible using your Raven Password.
 This system allows work to be prioritised, and problems resolved more quickly.
 Notice of any major issue within a staircase or hostel will be given on the front page of the website.
-The Maintenance Department can also be contacted by email (maintenance@sel.cam.ac.uk).
+Please do not use the Maintenance department email address to raise maintenance requests.

-Repairs are normally completed during working hours (Monday - Friday, 9.00 am - 4.30 pm), but emergency cover is available 24 hours a day for major leaks etc. Please contact the Porters in the event of an emergency.
-If there appears to be undue delay, email maintenance@sel.cam.ac.uk to see whether action has been recorded or if there is a delay because something needs to be ordered.
+Repairs are normally completed during working hours Monday - Friday, but emergency cover is available 24 hours a day for major leaks etc. Please contact the Porters in the event of an emergency.
+If there appears to be undue delay, then the email maintenance@sel.cam.ac.uk may be used to check whether action has been recorded or if there is a delay because something needs to be ordered.
 The College aims to fix around 90% of all problems within two working days.
-Any problems relating to rooms that are not satisfactorily dealt with through the normal channels may be taken up with your Tutor, the Bursar, or with one of the JCR or MCR Amenities or Welfare Officers.
+Any problems relating to rooms that are not satisfactorily dealt with through the normal channels may be taken up with your Tutor, with the Operations Manager (Chris Hurcomb - email: cph43@cam.ac.uk) or with one of the JCR or MCR Amenities or Welfare Officers.

-7.2 Gardens
+8.2 Gardens

-The gardeners maintain the grounds around all College buildings in a tidy, aesthetic and practical manner.
+The gardeners maintain the grounds around all College buildings.
 Gardens, particularly those facing onto roads, will be maintained in a manner to give some screening for occupants while in their rooms, while minimising opportunities for the concealment of intruders.
-Principal pathways are maintained to provide a suitable surface for all users, including those with ambulatory problems.
+Principal pathways are maintained to provide a suitable surface for all users, including those with mobility issues.
 While not all paths are fully illuminated, principal routes have suitable intensity lighting to provide security to users.
 Please note that ball games, fires and barbecues are not permitted in the College gardens.
 Please also note that the pond contains deep water.
 See the Student Guide Appendices for the Use of the Gardens guidelines.

-7.3 Litter Clearance
+8.3 Litter Clearance

 All College members are responsible for maintaining the cleanliness of the College buildings and the gardens and should ensure that their waste and that of their guests is disposed of correctly.
+Picking up and disposing of any litter you see around the College grounds is always appreciated.

-7.4 Snow and Ice
+8.4 Rain, Snow and Ice

-Students should take particular care during snowy periods that their actions do not cause a hazard for others.
-Hence, creating ice slides on roadways or steps, or making and using snowballs containing gravel from the paths should be avoided.
-Please take extra care around the Courts during wet or icy weather as the York stone can become slippery.
+Extra care should be taken around the Courts during wet or icy weather as the York stone can become slippery.
+Students should take particular care during snowy periods that their actions do not cause a hazard for others, for example, creating ice slides on roadways or steps, or making and using snowballs containing gravel from the paths.